Published: September 20, 2010

 For More Information

 Consumer Action is a non-profit advocacy and education organization founded in 1971.
-Consumer Action publishes surveys of consumer financial products and services, distributes multilingual education materials, both in printed form and on its website, and provides non-legal advice and referrals for consumer problems.
+CA publishes surveys and distributes multilingual educational materials, both in printed form and on its web site, and provides non-legal advice and referrals on consumer problems.